-What if God had more for our kin this Thanksgiving than the Macy’s parade, tryptophan-induced naps, and NFL football?
+What if God had more for our kin this Thanksgiving than the Macy’s parade, tryptophan-induced naps and NFL football?
 What if we saw our gatherings with extended family not as a chance to check out, but as an opportunity for Christian mission?

 It should be good news to us that we don’t have to be Jedi-master evangelists to be agents of gospel advance among those whom we know best.
 In fact, it may be better if we’re not.

-So before bellying up to this year’s turkey feast, here’s a few thoughts from a fellow bungler to help us think ahead and pray about how we might grow in being proxies for the gospel, in word and deed, among our families this Thanksgiving.
+So before bellying up to this year’s turkey feast, here are a few thoughts from a fellow bungler to help us think ahead and pray about how we might grow in being proxies for the gospel, in word and deed, among our families this Thanksgiving.
 These are some practical ideas for what it might mean to see ourselves as sent among our relatives.
 These suggestions are inspired by Randy Newman’s excellent book Bringing the Gospel Home: Witnessing to Family Members, Close Friends, and Others Who Know You Well (check out our recent interview).

 1) Pray ahead.

 Begin praying for your part in gospel advance among extended family several days before gathering.
-And let’s not just pray for changes in them, but also pray for the needed heart changes in us — whether it’s for love or courage or patience or kindness or fresh hope, or all of the above.
+And let’s not just pray for changes in them but also pray for the needed heart changes in us—whether it’s for love or courage or patience or kindness or fresh hope, or all of the above.

 2) Listen and ask questions.

 Listen, listen, listen.
 Perhaps more good evangelism than we realize starts not with speaking but with good listening.
 Getting to know someone well, and specifically applying the gospel to them, is huge in witness.
 Relationship matters.